LightAurora/TinyHouseSmartSystem/README.md

 ## Contributions

-Contributions to this project were made by the Melon Electronics members.
+Contributions to this project were made by Melon Electronics members.